mindsdb/flat-ai/README.md

 email_summary = llm.generate_object(EmailSummary, email=email)
 ```

-### Loops
+### For-each Loops

-Loops: Because all programming languages have them, and making your LLM do repetitive tasks is like having a genius do your laundry - hilarious but effective!
+Because all programming languages have them, and making your LLM do repetitive tasks is like having a genius do your laundry - hilarious but effective!
 Want a list of things?
 Just throw a schema at it and watch it spin like a hamster on a crack coated wheel.

 *For example*, let's say we want to extract a list of action items from an email